SecOpsPete/jira-projects-lab/jira-support-environment/README.md

 ---

-# STEP 5 — Designing the Customer Portal
+# STEP 5 — Designing the Stakeholder Portal
 ### *Design Intent: Present a clean, intuitive portal that reduces friction and improves support intake quality.*

 I reorganized the customer portal with: